justgook/odin-sokol-hot-reload-template/README.md

 ## Setup

-Run `build.py -update-sokol`.
+Run `odin run . -- -sokol-update`.
 It will download the Sokol bindings and try to build the Sokol C libraries.
 It also downloads the Sokol Shader compiler.

 The above may fail if no C compiler is available.
 For example, on Windows you may need to use the `x64 Native Tools Command Prompt for VS20XX`.
-You can re-run the compilation using `build.py -compile-sokol`.
+You can re-run the compilation using `odin run . -- -sokol-compile`.
-This will avoid re-downloading Sokol, which `-update-sokol` does.
+This will avoid re-downloading Sokol, which `-sokol-update` does.

 > [!NOTE]
-> `-update-sokol` always does `-compile-sokol` automatically.
+> `-sokol-update` always does `-sokol-compile` automatically.
 > [!WARNING]
-> `-update-sokol` deletes the `sokol-shdc` and `source/sokol` directories.
+> `-sokol-update` deletes the `sokol-shdc` and `src/game/sokol` directories.

 If you want web build support, then you either need `emcc` in your path
 _or_ you can point to the emscripten installation directory by adding `-emsdk-path path/to/emscripten`.
-You'll have to run `-compile-sokol` with these things present for it to compile the web (WASM) Sokol libraries.
+You'll have to run `-sokol-compile` with these things present for it to compile the web (WASM) Sokol libraries.

 ## Hot reloading

 1. Make sure you've done the [setup](#setup)
-2. Run `odin run . -- -hot-reload -run`
+2. Run `odin run . -- -hot -run`
 3. A game with just a spinning cube should start
-4. Leave the game running, change a some line in `source/game.odin`.
+4. Leave the game running, change a some line in `src/game/game.odin`.
 For example, you can modify the line `g.rx += 60 * dt` to use the value `500` instead of `60`.
-5. Re-run `odin run . -- -hot-reload -run`.
+5. Re-run `odin run . -- -hot -run`.
   The game DLL will re-compile and get reloaded.
 The cube will spin faster.

 > [!NOTE]